Skip to main content

 Jump to a function in the current filejumptoast<alt-f>

-Jump to a variable in the current filejumptoast<alt-v>
+Jump to a variable in the current filejumptoast<alt-x>

 Jump to a type in the current filejumptoast<alt-s>

-Find a function definition anywhere in the workspacesearchast<alt-shift-f>
+Find a function definition anywhere in the workspacesearchfuncnot bound by selected preset

-Find a variable definition anywhere in the workspacesearchast<alt-shift-v>
+Find a variable definition anywhere in the workspacesearchvarnot bound by selected preset

-Find a type definition anywhere in the workspacesearchast<alt-shift-s>
+Find a type definition anywhere in the workspacesearchtypenot bound by selected preset

 Jump to an arbitrary symbol's definitionlsp definition <symbol><alt-shift-d>